 |Editor’s Pick||Yamaha P125||

-Slim, sleek, and relatively light in weight are how I would describe this instrument.
+Slim, sleek, and relatively light in weight are how I would describe the Roland FP-10.

 This is easily one of the slimmest digital pianos on the market currently with only the Casio PX S-1000 and the PX S3000 coming to mind.